pgbarletta/locuaz/docs/source/tutorialtleap.rst

         mutating_resSeq: [[220,221,222,223,224,225,226,227],[248,249,250,251,252,253,254],[294, 295, 296, 297, 298, 299, 300]]
         mutating_resname: [[S,G,F,D,F,S,D,A],[R,S,G,L,A,T,S],[K,S,R,R,G,Q,G]]

-8. In the scoring section, the choice of scoring functions have to be specified:
+In the binder section, where the single point mutation will be performed, the following options have to be specified:
-    *	functions: the choice of scoring functions, in this example, we use bluuesbmf, piepisa, evoef2, and MMPBSA
-    *	consensus_threshold: The consensus threshold will be the criteria to decide whether the mutation is accepted or not.
-In this example, we set it to 3.
-    *	nthreads: corresponds to the number of threads used to calculate scoring function
-    *	mpiprocs: allows the MPI run for GMX_MMPBSA
+    *	chainID: The chain IDs of the binder
+    *	mutating_chainID: The chain IDs where the mutation is desired.
+Since the mutating sequence is listed separately for each CDRs, the chain ID has to be a list also.
+    *	mutating_resSeq: The residue sequence of the desired mutation sites.
+In this example, the sequences are listed separately for each CDRs.
+    *	mutating_resname: The amino acid residues in one letter format, that correspond to the mutating_resSeq

+scoring
+^^^^^^^^
 .. code-block:: console

     scoring: